log-Mike/RL-WAPI/readme.md

 - Set up the configuration file

     	`config.py`

 - Run the app

 	`flask run`

-You should now be able to access the web app at http://localhost:5000, typically http://127.0.0.1:5000
+You should now be able to access the web app at http://localhost:5000, typicall defaulted to http://127.0.0.1:5000

+# To access the API through client shell

+- Set the API key

+	`$env:API_KEY = "api_key"

+    or

+	'export API_KEY='api_key'`

+- Execute the script

+	`./client.sh lock network`